alecngai/Predicting_Canadian_Job_Vacancies/README.md

 ### Project Topic

-The chosen topic for this project is "Understanding and Predicting Labour Demands in Various Canadation Sectors".
+The chosen topic for this project is "Understanding and Predicting Labour Vacancies in Various Canadian Sectors".

 This topic was selected to understand how the labour market will look like post-COVID.
 Understanding the labour market and looking at potential vacancies could go a long way in avoiding situations such as economic collapse and could also potentially assist with education planning.